jacopoabramo/cookiecutter-redsun/docs/prompts.rst

 github_username
     Your GitHub username.

-project_name
+plugin_name
     The name of your new Python package project.
 This is used in documentation, so spaces and any characters are fine here.

-project_slug
+plugin_slug
     The namespace of your Python package.
 This should be Python import-friendly.
-Typically, it is the slugified version of project_name.
-Note: your PyPi project and Travis links will use project_slug, so change those in the README afterwards.
+Typically, it is the slugified version of plugin_name.
+Note: your PyPi project and Travis links will use plugin_slug, so change those in the README afterwards.

-project_short_description
+plugin_short_description
     A 1-sentence description of what your Python package does.

 pypi_username